yadavta/uwca/fonts/readme.md

 brew install font-hanken-grotesk --cask brew install font-clear-sans --cask
 ```
-If an error occurs, try adding `sudo` to the beggining of each line.
+If an error occurs, try running the commands as a superuser (i.e. prepend the commands with `sudo`).